 Semi-truck accidents are common here in Florida.
 Unfortunately, when a semi-truck and a smaller vehicle collide, the smaller vehicle tends to bear the brunt of the damage.
 The reason for this is simply physics: Semi-trucks are extremely heavy, powerful vehicles, and they are capable of inflicting severe damage on other vehicles and injuring their occupants.
-Luckily, if you’ve been hurt in one of these types of accidents, you may be entitled to financial compensation for your injuries.
+Luckily, if you’ve been hurt in one of these types of truck accidents, you may be entitled to financial compensation for your injuries.
 However, as we explain below, before pursuing a personal injury claim after a semi-truck accident, it’s important to first contact an experienced truck accident lawyer.

 Why You Need a Semi-Truck Accident Lawyer After an Accident

 Following an accident with a semi-truck, legal action is usually necessary for injured drivers and passengers to recover for their injuries.
 However, trucking companies and their insurers often do everything they can to avoid paying injured parties what they are owed.
 These powerful companies often pressure accident victims into accepting low settlements or, even worse, they refuse to pay victims anything at all.
 If you’ve been injured in a semi-truck accident, you don’t have to accept this kind of treatment.

 When you hire an experienced accident lawyer to represent you following an accident, your odds of obtaining fair compensation for your injuries increase significantly.
 Therefore, if you’ve been hurt in a semi-truck accident in Florida, it’s imperative that you consult with a truck accident attorney for representation in your personal injury case.